conceptadev/rockets/packages/nestjs-access-control/README.md

 ## Using `@AccessControlReadMany` Decorator

-### Description

 The `@AccessControlReadMany` decorator is used to grant read permissions for multiple resources.
 This decorator is a shortcut for defining access control grants for reading multiple resources.

-### Setting Permissions
+### Setting Read Many Permissions

 First, define your access control rules using the `AccessControl` library.
 This example shows how to set permissions for different roles.

 ```typescript
 //...